lingjzhu/lingjzhu_old.github.io/_pages/about.md

 ---

 Hi!
 I am Jian Zhu, a Ph.D. candidate at [Department of Linguistics, University of Michigan](https://lsa.umich.edu/linguistics).
 I am also pursuing a joint Ph.D. in scientific computing at [The Michigan Institute for Computational Discovery and Engineering (MICDE)](https://midas.umich.edu/).

+Briefly, my research focuses on two themes:
+1. To understand how languagage vary and change and how language is acquired and regularized among all the linguistic variations.
+2. To make speech and language technology accessible to the wider lingusitic community.